coder/coder/docs/cli/scaletest_create-workspaces.md

 | Environment | <code>$CODER_SCALETEST_CONNECT_TIMEOUT</code> |
 | Default     | <code>5s</code>                               |

-Timeout for the WireGuard connection to complete.
+Timeout for each request to the connect-url.

 ### --connect-url